rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 we store an additional count data structure.

 In the following sections, we discuss the most important distinguishing features of our approach.
-We elaborate on the hybrid IC/CB/TB storage technique that our approach is based on, the reason for using multiple indexes, having local change metadata, and methods for storing addition and deletion counts.
+We elaborate on the novel hybrid IC/CB/TB storage technique that our approach is based on, the reason for using multiple indexes, having local change metadata, and methods for storing addition and deletion counts.